-Over a period of six years, the average net price paid by all freshmen at California State University Maritime Academy has increased by an average of 1.4% per year.
+Over a period of six years, the average net price paid by all freshmen at California State University Maritime Academy has remained about the same, shifting by an average of only -0.3% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?